Q. Describe the most common types of jobs you do for your clients.

 Blake Island State Park was an ancestral campground of the Suquamish and Duwamish Indian Tribes believed to be the birthplace of Chief Seattle.
 The island was named after Captain George Blake, commander of the US Coast Survey vessel in 1837.
 Blake Island is located between Vashon Island and Bainbridge Island, eight miles west of Seattle in Kitsap County.

-Sailing Lessons at Blake Island Charters three (3) hours for $55.00 includes syllabus, notebook, you will learn boat parts, standing and running rigging, deck safety, how to save a man overboard, how to work a VHF radio, GPS, motor, raising and furling jib and main sail, tacking, gybing, points of sail, how to read the wind.
+Sailing Lessons at Blake Island Charters three (3) hours for $55.00 includes syllabus, you will learn boat parts, standing and running rigging, deck safety, how to save a man overboard, how to work a VHF radio, GPS, motor, raising and furling jib and main sail, tacking, gybing, points of sail, how to read the wind.
 After two lessons you will receive a Sailing Completion Certificate of Achievement.
 You will be at the helm the first hour.
-This includes a Memory CD, a Platinum Dining Card, and Tour!
+This includes e-mailed photos, a Platinum Dining Card, and Tour!

 Advanced and Heavy Weather Sailing is by appointment and is taught after completing and successfully passing beginning and intermediate sail training.